What is it?

 Other symptoms include:

-Of course, not every woman has every symptom and some will have those not listed; these are among the most common ones.
+Of course, not everyone has every symptom and some will have those not listed; these are among the most common ones.

 How is it diagnosed?

 The only 100% sure way to diagnose endometriosis is to look at it under the microscope and see the glands and stroma.
 Practically speaking, that means that looking in the pelvis during surgery and removing suspect tissue for microscopic examination.
-No medical therapy or imaging tests will confirm a diagnosis of endometriosis.
+No medical therapy or imaging tests will confirm a diagnosis of endometriosis, though they may be helpful for presurgical planning.

 But what if you haven't had surgery?
 Or what about a young teenager just starting her periods?
 How do you get a diagnosis then?